renaudcerrato/renaudcerrato.github.io/_posts/2016-05-30-build-your-homemade-router-part3.md

 The output above tell us that the current regulatory domain in use is [_worldwide_](http://linuxwireless.org/en/users/Drivers/ath/#EEPROM_world_regulatory_domain) (or unset), that mean it is currently using minimum values allowed in every country.

-Unfortunately, trying to manually set the regulatory domain through `sudo iw reg set US` won't work because the card has been shipped with the [_world regulatory domain_](https://wireless.wiki.kernel.org/en/users/drivers/ath#eeprom_world_regulatory_domain) burned into EEPROM, and all Atheros custom world regulatory domains have all 5 GHz channels marked with a passive scan flags:
+Unfortunately, trying to manually set the regulatory domain through `sudo iw reg set US` won't work in our case because the card has been shipped with the [_world regulatory domain_](https://wireless.wiki.kernel.org/en/users/drivers/ath#eeprom_world_regulatory_domain) burned into EEPROM (and all Atheros custom world regulatory domains have all 5 GHz channels marked with a passive scan flags):

 ```shell
 $ dmesg | grep EEPROM